[1] 2

 Example of a detailed style guide: Tidyverse’s style guide

-Automatically format R code by highlighting it and clicking on Code
+Automatically format R code by highlighting it and clicking on Code –> Reformat Code or by pressing Ctrl+Shift+A

-package let’s you check that your code conforms to your chosen standard.
+The lintr package let’s you check that your code conforms to your chosen standard.

 Add some general information in the beginning of a large R script.